How to Tell Your Insurance Benefits Are Being Unfairly Denied

 Liability Disputes among Insurance Companies

-They are deciding where the fault lies can complicate the process between insurers.
+They decide where the fault lies, which can complicate the process between insurers.
 Your insurance company will pass on the blame to the other driver, while the other driver’s insurance company will pass the blame on to the first driver.

 Figuring this part out can take a lot of time, and if there is no solid conclusion, you might be at an impasse.